 German Paper Cookie Plates

-The cookies and treats on the plate are special, but the plates themselves have a story too.
-Paper plates were invented around 150 years ago by a retired museum director, who was also a master Bookbinder, in the Brandenburg town of Luckenwalde.
-He had read an article about how unhygienic it was to put food on old newspapers, so he did some experimenting with pulp made from sawdust.
-In 1867 he got his first patent, and before you know it, paper plates were in use.
-Picture plates came soon after this, and by the 1880s, special Christmas plates for Christmas confections were being offered.
+The cookies and treats on the plate are special, but the plates have a story, too.
+Paper plates were invented around 150 years ago by a retired museum director, who was a master Bookbinder, in the Brandenburg town of Luckenwalde.
+He had read an article about how unhygienic it was to put food on old newspapers, so he experimented with pulp made from sawdust.
+In 1867, he got his first patent; before you know it, paper plates were in use.
+Picture plates came soon after this, and by the 1880s, special Christmas plates for Christmas confections were offered.
 Colorful plates with pictures of Children playing, the Weihnachtsmann, and the Bethlehem stable.
-What’s interesting is that the pictures in the advertisements for the plates held mostly cookies and sweets instead of the traditional fruit and nuts.
-People loved the look… and started filling their plates with more calorie bomb sweets and fewer apples, oranges, dates and almonds.
+Interestingly, the images in the advertisements for the plates held mostly cookies and sweets instead of the traditional fruit and nuts.
+People loved the look… and started filling their plates with more calorie-bomb sweets and fewer apples, oranges, dates, and almonds.

 Vintage German paper plates

-Today, it wouldn’t be Christmas in a German Household without a Bunter Teller on the table, filled with all of your favorites.
-Whether you use the vintage paper plates, or you use regular serving plates, it is certain to become a favorite tradition in your home too.
+Today, most German households have a Bunter Teller on the table at Christmas, filled with family favorites.
+Some even bring them out during the Advent Season (Especially on Advent Sundays.)
+Whether you use vintage paper plates or regular serving plates, this will become a favorite tradition in your home, too.

 Bunter Teller for New Year